Maximizing Small Yard LandscapesThree landscape design techniques for small spaces

 The single biggest problem of small space design is that there are no grand views, nor is there enough space to create an outstanding focal point.
 This results in limited visual appeal.
 The solution is to create many tiny focal points throughout these spaces that can become surprises when unexpectedly discovered.
 Gathering them is a great opportunity to shop for delightful objects of art that are weatherproof enough to live outside.
 Whether they are stone, ceramic, glass or metals, these are for you to choose and your designer to arrange them in the most optimal place.

-Don't make the mistake of putting all these focal points front and center.
-Certainly one or two may be outstanding in the garden as a basis for surrounding spatial or planting design.
+Don't put all these focal points front and center.
+Certainly one or two may be outstanding in the garden as a basis for planting design.
 The others are best sequestered amidst the plants, looking as though they have always been there.
-Remember, it's about visual discovery, so when a guest suddenly spots one there in the green or amidst the blooms, it offers the joy of surprise.
-Imagine dining in a garden where these carefully composed surprises positioned for the guest to find throughout an evening compared to a space featuring just a single focal point.
+Remember, it's about visual discovery, so when a guest suddenly spots one amidst the blooms, it offers the joy of surprise.
+Imagine dining in a garden where these carefully composed surprises are positioned for the guest to find throughout an evening compared to a space featuring just a single focal point.

 Today's construction materials are more varied and luscious than ever before.
-The global economy allows import of exotic stone from far corners of the world or just across America.
-New manufacturing technology makes a much wider range of innovative ceramics readily available for residential landscapes and outdoor living spaces.
-In larger landscapes though, the expansive spaces drive cost of using such unique materials out of most budgets, even high end ones.
+In larger landscapes though, the expansive spaces drive cost of using such unique materials out of most budgets, even high-end ones.
 The real beauty of small spaces is they allow you to afford the lavish materials you only dreamed of in the past, simply because you need only a small amount of it to get the job done.
-With the door open to such affordability, don't miss out on making truly exceptional choices for your masonry.
+With the door open to such affordability, don't miss out on upgrade opportunities.

 Always consider your paving materials relative to the interior floor materials to match them as cleanly as possible.
-If you are using travertine marble on the inside, use a porcelain tile that mimics its color and texture outside.
-Another technique for small spaces allows exciting accent materials too.
-When your designer has options for creating bi-colored effects just like accent tiles in kitchen and bath, the resulting design can make close range inspection a delight.
-If these accent bands or fields are made of the outstanding new colored glass tiles, for example, there are many opportunities for integrating them with an outdoor lighting system for creative illumination after dark.
+Another advatage to small spaces, is it allows the use of exciting accent materials, just like accent tiles in kitchen and bath.
+Colored glass tiles, for example, provide many opportunities to integrate them with an outdoor lighting system for creative illumination after dark.

-When it comes to design of small space, attend to the details, design every inch, integrate surprise and splurge on materials.
-Whether you decide to create a very powerful and exciting small space design or a Spartan modern minimalist one, remember always that less is more.
+When it comes to design of small space, attend to the details, design every inch, integrate surprise, and splurge on materials.
+Whether you decide to create a powerful and exciting small space design or a modern minimalist one, remember that less is more.